The Heart of Green Stormwater Infrastructure

 Demonstrating the benefits of green stormwater infrastructure at Detroit's historic Sacred Heart Church.

 Nestled in the iconic Eastern Market District in Detroit, Sacred Heart Church was built in 1875 and declared a Michigan State Historical Site one hundred years later.
 Like many of Detroit’s historic sites, Sacred Heart was built long before the city’s present challenges with stormwater and infrastructure, and its parking lot has become an all-too familiar sight in the Detroit landscape: a vast, concrete expanse with moss growing through the cracked pavement, spotted by large puddles of standing water with nowhere to go except the city’s overtaxed water system.

 At TNC, we see a different vision for the Sacred Heart parking lot; one with trees, native plants and green spaces designed to capture stormwater runoff.

 Using nature to make the old new again, TNC worked hand-in-hand with the church community to install a series of green stormwater facilities, all at no cost to Sacred Heart Church.

 A UNIQUE DEMONSTRATION PROJECT

 While the retrofit serves to beautify the grounds and help to control stormwater runoff, its scale also makes a compelling case for the real-world impact of green stormwater infrastructure.
 The city, local businesses and the non-profit community can visualize and experience the many benefits of these kinds of installations.

 The project isn't only about the installation.
-What’s exciting about this project is the performance monitoring technology that will be included in the retrofit.
 With this system, we are gathering real-time infiltration data and measuring the amount of runoff that is actually being captured onsite This data provides a basis for evaluating size and design requirements for green stormwater infrastructure installations city-wide and could drive down some of the current design and cost barriers faced by property owners, making it easier for them to install green stormwater infrastructure.

 These metrics will help evaluate the design and impact of these kinds of retrofit and will have long-term benefits for work happening throughout the city.

 ENGAGING THE COMMUNITY